DoSomething/contentful-prototype/docs/development/deployments/contentful-migrations.md

 We utilize the [Contentful Migrations CLI](https://github.com/contentful/migration-cli) to help with managing changes to our content models on Contentful.
 The Migration CLI allows us to create migration scripts that programmatically make the changes to a content type when they are run.
 Keeping changes to our content models in code allows us to better track our changes over time, and also allows modifying all instances of a content type in one fell swoop!

 However, we need to establish a proper process for how we run these migrations, since we currently do not have a system in place to run these migration scripts as part of our build and deploy steps.
-Once we have fine-tuned our process we will be looking into adding it as a step in out deploys.
+Once we have fine-tuned our process we will be looking into adding it as a step in our deploys.

 ## Process
 For the time being, follow these steps when creating Contentful migrations and subsequently running them: